tgstation/tgstation/tgui-next/README.md

 - `name: string` - Icon name.
 - `size: number` - Icon size. `1` is normal size, `2` is two times bigger.
 Fractional numbers are supported.
+- `rotation: number` - Icon rotation, in degrees.
+- `spin: boolean` - Whether an icon should be spinning.
+Good for load indicators.

 ### `LabeledList`